kneron/document_center/docs/toolchain/yolo_example.md

 slightly different from the Step 3, but looks good enough.

+*If you are running the example using 720 as the hardware platform, there might be one extra bounding box.
+This is normal.
+We may observe different behaviour from 520 and 720.*

 *Note that we only use one image as example.
 Use more data to check accuracy is a good idea.

 ## Step 7: Compile